wsaqaf/sljournalism/hyperledger/Readme.md

   >     gem install rails
   >     gem install bundler

-confirm that bundle 2.0 is installed correctly
+confirm that rails and bundle are installed correctly
   >     bundle -v
+  >     rails -v

+### 5) Install postgres

-5) Install postgres and its libraries as well as a database and its owner account (In this setup we are using *'demo'* for database, user and password.
+Install postgres and its libraries as well as a database and its owner account (In this setup we are using *'demo'* for database, user and password.
 You can update that as you see fit):

   >     sudo apt install postgresql postgresql-contrib libpq-dev